jarmokivekas/tuamk-thesis/doc/overview.md

 A software defined radio peripheral is in simple terms a fast ADC that's attached to an antenna.
-SDR platforms are used to digitize a section of spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.
+SDR platforms are used to digitize a section of the radio spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.

 In an optimal SDR solution the antenna would be essentially connected directly to the ADC.
-However, in actual applications it is usually necessary to implement a radio front end.
+However, in actual applications, it is usually necessary to implement a radio front end.
 Typical parts of such a front end include a bandpass filter (BPF), a low-noise amplifier (LNA) , and a mixing stage. \cite{needed}